-- One in three high-net-worth households thought social media and personal information online had increased the risk to their privacy and safety.
+- 1 in 3 high net-worth households thought social media and personal information online had increased the risk to their privacy and safety.
 Yet, only 13% had sought educational information about protecting privacy and security, and only 14% had ever conducted an analysis of online information about themselves or family.

 - Those concerned about privacy/security worried most about financial ID theft, online theft and intrusion of privacy.